LeandroHaraoka/design-patterns/Behavioral Patterns/Memento/ReadMe.md

 Memento looks very similar to Command, but they have some differences.
 - Memento stores states while Command stores requests.
 - Memento allows states to be stored and restored while Command allows requests to be created and undone.
 - Memento goal is to provide a caretaker that stores the state history.
 Command goal is to store information to perform and undo actions.
-It also stores the requests history, but it's a side benefit,
+It also stores the requests history, but it's a side benefit.

 Memento and Command can be used together.
 - Command should be used to perform actions that changes the object state.